ingorohlfing/RMarkdown-dance-of-the-formats/README.md

 Yihui Xie (2021). *knitr: A General-Purpose Package for Dynamic Report Generation in R.* R package version 1.36.

-Yihui Xie (2015). *Dynamic Documents with R and knitr.* 2nd edition.
+Yihui Xie (2015). *Dynamic Documents with R and knitr.* (2nd ed.)
 Chapman and Hall/CRC.

-Yihui Xie (2014). *knitr: A Comprehensive Tool for Reproducible Research in R.* In Victoria Stodden, Friedrich Leisch and Roger D. Peng, editors, Implementing Reproducible Computational Research.
+Yihui Xie (2014). *knitr: A Comprehensive Tool for Reproducible Research in R.* In Victoria Stodden, Friedrich Leisch and Roger D. Peng, editors, *Implementing Reproducible Computational Research*.
 Chapman and Hall/CRC.

 Yihui Xie and J.J.
 Allaire and Garrett Grolemund (2018). *R Markdown:
 The Definitive Guide.* Chapman and Hall/CRC.